BlueMap-Minecraft/BlueMap/README.md

 `git clone https://github.com/BlueMap-Minecraft/BlueMap.git`

 ### Build
-In order to build BlueMap you simply need to run the `./gradlew shadowJar` command.
+In order to build BlueMap you simply need to run the `./gradlew build` command.
 You can find the compiled JAR file in `./build/libs`

 ### Issues / Suggestions
 You found a bug, have another issue or a suggestion?
 Please create an issue [here](https://github.com/BlueMap-Minecraft/BlueMap/issues)!

 ### Contributing
 You are welcome to contribute!
 Just create a pull request with your changes :)

 ## Using the CLI
 BlueMap can be used on the command-line, to render your Minecraft-Worlds *(Currently supported versions: 1.12 - 1.14)*.

 Use `java -jar bluemap.jar` and BlueMap will generate a default config in the current working directory.
 You then can configure your maps and even the webserver as you wish.
 Then, re-run the command and BlueMap will render all the configured maps for you and start the webserver if you turned it on in the config.
 To only run the webserver, just don't define any maps in the config.

 You can use `-c <config-file>` on the command-line to define a different configuration-file.